ahmedsza/AppInsightsWebForm/README.md

 # Very simple AppInsights with Webform

 Create an Application Insights resource in Azure.
-See https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource for more
+See https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource for more.

 After creating it, get the instrumentation key

 After you clone the repo, open the solution in Visual Studio